-Cost of Horses vs. Ponies
+Cost Differences Between Horses and Ponies

 As a general rule, ponies are less expensive than horses.
 Outside of the initial cost of investment, ponies are also cheaper to keep as they require less feed and have fewer day-to-day costs associated with their care.